altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "R::She's fine to hear - quick study too."
 ~Martha saw the scene before her enveloped in shadow~ *Flanagan nodded and moved to the couch again*
-"M::Ask him if he has dealt with anything like this?"
+'M::Ask him if he has dealt with anything like this?'
 ~And Rossin repeated~
 "FL::Shadows of shadows...
 long ago..."